lazyprop/little-lisp/README.md

-A small Lisp interpreter in Rust.
+A little Lisp interpreter written in Rust.
 Implements a small subset of Scheme.
 Extremely slow, but works.

 Small example:
 ![Small example](example-screenshot.png)